cabraham/Books/designingdataintensiveapplications.md

 - self-healing where appropriate, but also giving admins manual control over the system state when needed
 - exhibiting predictable behavior, minimizing surprises

+#### Simplicity: Managing Complexity

+Symptoms of complexity
+- explosion of the state space
+- tight coupling of modules
+- tangled dependencies
+- inconsistent naming and terminology
+- hacks aimed at solving performance problems
+- special-casing to work around issues elsewhere
+- etc

+Complex software introduces room for bugs because it is hard to reason about and understand the consequences, hidden assumptions, unexpected interactions, etc.

+Best tool for removing accidental complexity is **abstraction**

+#### Evolvability: Making Change Easy

+System requirements will almost always change over time.
+This is due to new facts, new and unanticipated use-cases, business priority changes, market changes, platform and technology changes, legal or regulatory requirements, etc.

+The *Agile* process is a good methodology for managing change.
+Coupled with TDD, this becomes a great asset.
+However, when dealing with distributed systems, we aren't changing one application.